kdawgy/jump-start/preparing-to-code/keyboard-navigation/README.md

 1. Do the following commands using only the keyboard:
     1. Open your web browser
     1. Navigate to adadevelopersacademy.org
-    1. Keeping the Ada browser tab open, open a new tab
+    1. Keeping the Ada browser tab open, open a new tab (command + t)
     1. Navigate to google.com
-    1. Navigate back to the Ada tab
+    1. Navigate back to the Ada tab (control- tab or conrtrol-shift-tab )
     1. Refresh the web page  (command + r )
     1. Quit out of the web browser (don't just close the tabs, close the whole application)
 1. Use Spotlight to open Finder, web browser, system preferences and then switch between all three applications